Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Detectability of the resolved accretion lines

 Both the COND03 and the Diamondback cooling tracks assume ``hot starts'', which are a limiting case and are somewhat arbitrary (that is, the post-formation luminosity as a function of mass is not derived from for instance from a formation model; e.g., \citealt{fort05,marl07,sb12,mc14,mordasini17,m18hip}) but are acceptable for this comparison.
 The isochrones also predict different effective temperature for $\MP=5~\MJ$ ($\Teff\approx1380$~and 1260~K, respectively, or $\Teff'\approx1180$~and 1230~K) than our fiducial choice $\Teff=1400$~K. This is also likely subdominant compared to the systematic uncertainties.
-The CIFIST and Diamondback models essentially converge for $\MP\gtrsim5~\MJ$ but differ towards $\MP\approx1~\MJ$ by about 1~dex in flux or 1.3~dex in \dMdtXCVII.
+The CIFIST and Diamondback models essentially converge for $\MP\gtrsim5~\MJ$ but differ towards $\MP\approx1~\MJ$ by about 1~dex in flux or 1.3~dex in \MPktEmiss.
 This should be kept in mind as a kind of theoretical errorbar, especially if applying this to other systems.

-For a given mass, the line $\FlmbdPhot=\FlmbdSchock$ indicates what minimum accretion rate is needed for the shock at its maximum to be as bright as photosphere.
-For that and somewhat lower accretion rates, it should be possible to extract the shock signal, at least as long as the photosphere does not exhibit spectral features of order-unity amplitude, \neuThH{as argued in the} discussion of the RMS in Section~\ref{Th:PlanEm} and Appendix~\ref{Th:Phothelligkeitmehr}.
-This is unfortunately the case at \Pfg and \Pfd, for example, but likely not an issue at \Bra (see Figure~\ref{Abb:Komboalles}).
+For a given mass, the line $\FlmbdPhot=\FlmbdSchock$ indicates what minimum accretion rate is needed for the shock at its maximum to be as bright as the photosphere.
+For that and somewhat lower accretion rates, it should be possible to extract the shock signal, at least as long as the photosphere does not exhibit spectral features of order-unity amplitude, as argued in the discussion of the RMS in Section~\ref{Th:PlanEm} and Appendix~\ref{Th:Phothelligkeitmehr}.
+Unfortunately, at \Pfg and \Pfd, for example, the photospheric features are strong in that relative sense, but this is likely not an issue at \Bra (see Figure~\ref{Abb:Komboalles}).
 The other significance of the $\FlmbdPhot=\FlmbdSchock$ line is relative to the flux (colour) scale, especially as delimited by the exposure-time contours.
-Figure~\ref{Abb:Haupt} shows that for $\MP\gtrsim2$--$4~\MJ$ at 5~Myr, depending on the cooling and atmospheric models, even a non-accreting planet should be detectable in 4~h at a per-bin $\mbox{SNR}=3$ if located $d=113.4$~pc away.
+Figure~\ref{Abb:Haupt} shows that for $\MP\gtrsim2$--$4~\MJ$ at 5~Myr, depending on the cooling and atmospheric models, even a non-accreting planet should be detectable in 4~h at a per-bin $\SNR=3$ (at the native resolution of METIS) if located $d=113.4$~pc away.